Disclaimer: Don't own Miracle as told by Disney.

-"Fair enough," he replied.
+"Fair enough," he replied with a satisfied nod.

 "Seriously?
 Yuck!
 Good luck, boys."
 Mara walked away shaking her head.
-As she walked behind the bar, Kelsey ambushed her.
+As soon as she walked behind the bar, she was ambushed by Kelsey.

-"So who are those boys?
-And how come you always get the good tables?"
+"So who are those boys?" she demanded.
+"And how come you always get the good tables?"

 "I have no idea.
 Don't you make conversation with your customers?"

-"Okay, fair point," Mara agreed.
-"The table I just came from, those boys are also playing on the Olympic team."
+"Okay, fair point.
+The table I just came from, those boys are also playing on the Olympic team."